phaubertin/jinue/doc/syscalls/get-user-memory.md

 Function number (`arg0`) is 8.

-A pointer to the destination buffer is set in `arg2`.
-The size of the buffer is set in bits 31..20 of `arg3`.
+A pointer to the destination buffer is set in `arg1`.
+The size of the buffer is set in `arg2`.

 ```
     +----------------------------------------------------------------+